khaors/geocompr/main.md

 This section introduces **sf** classes in preparation for subsequent chapters which deal with vector data (in particular Chapter \@ref(spatial-operations)).

 As a final exercise, we will see one way of how to do a spatial overlay in **sf**.
 First, we convert the countries of the world into centroids, and then subset those in Asia.
-Finally, the `summary`-command tells us how many centroids (countries) are part of Asia (43) and how many are not (134).
+Finally, the `summary` command tells us how many centroids (countries) are part of Asia (43) and how many are not (134).

 ```r